phetsims/equality-explorer/doc/lock-scenarios.md

 - equivalent term should follow dragged term during dragging and animation
 - dragged term and equivalent term should be put on plates simultaneously
+- equivalent term should not be draggable, or interact with other terms
+- inverse term should be draggable

 ## Separate Like Terms